Security Recommendations

 For more information, refer to the official documentation of the above tools.

-Recommendation for Azure Virtual Desktop (AVD) Multi-user Session
+Recommendations for Azure Virtual Desktop (AVD) Multi-User Sessions

 For Azure Virtual Desktop (AVD) multi-user session, Microsoft has recommended a minimum of 8 vCPUs, 16-GB RAM, and 32-GB storage.